AfTeR – The African Text: Representing Africa in Imperial Russia (1850-1917)

 Summary

-In this piece, divided into fourteen short passages, Petrov-Vodkin offers the reader brief sketches from his trip to North Africa in 1907.
-A dreamlike quality permeates the entire work, which begins with the author’s disillusionment with Paris and the realisation of his need for a soul-searching journey.
-Africa is presented as a spiritual place, where Islamic doctrine coexists with paganism, and where the Western man can lose himself, or find himself again.
+In this piece, which is divided into fourteen short sections, Petrov-Vodkin provides the reader with brief sketches of his travels in North Africa in 1907.
+A dreamlike quality permeates the entire work, which opens with the author’s disillusionment with Paris and his realisation that he needs a soul-searching journey.
+Africa is presented as a spiritual place where Islamic doctrine coexists with paganism and where Westerners can lose or find themselves.

 Bio

-One of the most renowned Russian and Soviet painters, Kuz’ma Petrov-Vodkin travelled to North Africa (Algeria and Tunisia) in 1907.
-This trip had a profound impact, both spiritual and artistic, on the painter, who recollected his experience in many letters to his mother, as well as in this short, poetic travelogue.
-Inspired by the African setting and colours, he made several studies and paintings with an African subject, among which The Nomad’s Family (1907), The City of Constantine (1907), The Kiss (1907), The Odalisque’s Dance (1907).
+Kuz’ma Petrov-Vodkin, one of the most renowned Russian and Soviet painters, travelled to North Africa (Algeria and Tunisia) in 1907.
+This trip had a profound spiritual and artistic impact on the painter, who recounted his experiences in numerous letters to his mother and in this short, poetic travelogue.
+Inspired by the African setting and colours, he realised several studies and paintings with an African subject, among which The Nomad’s Family (1907), The City of Constantine (1907), The Kiss (1907), The Odalisque’s Dance (1907).
 Paintings from the “African cycle” were exhibited in Paris (1908) and Saint Petersburg (1909).

 Sources